regal/regal/README.md

 ## Status

-Version `0.3.0` marks the first testable release of the library, but the package is still in early developmet.
+Version `0.3.0` marks the first testable release of the library, but the package is still in early development.

 The upcoming version `0.4.0` will have significant changes.
 It's recommended that you don't use the library until the first stable version `1.0.0` is released.